 The hustle and bustle of the holiday season can make it feel like a race to get to winter break.
 With performances, parties, and in-service days all fighting for attention, you’re doing your best to ensure your students learn as much as they can before their brains check out and visions of sugar plums start dancing in their heads.

-With timely, engaging Christmas activities for school, you can capitalize on students’ excitement for the holiday season while still getting in the critical background knowledge and skills they need to learn.
+We’ve got a selection of Christmas activities for school that you can use to tap into students’ excitement for the holiday season while still getting in the critical background knowledge and skills they need to learn.

 Help your students get in the spirit of the season with Christmas stories and lessons that look at holiday traditions from around the world in your ELA classes:

-Cultural customs and family traditions are hallmarks for celebrating Christmas and other end-of-year holidays.
+Cultural customs and family traditions are hallmarks of celebrating Christmas and other end-of-year holidays.
 Help students dive into where traditions come from and why they’re so important to celebrating holidays:

 In many major end-of-year holidays, gift-giving is a common theme.
 Students can explore how and why giving presents is such a prevalent tradition with one of two paired text analyses:

-The holiday season is also a time when people want to give back and help others in less fortunate positions than themselves.
+People often want to give back and help others during the holiday season.
 Use this paired text analysis to explore the theme of charity:

 Many students are probably familiar with the plot of Charles Dickens’s “A Christmas Carol” from popular media, even if they’ve never read the book.
 Share the classic tale with them and help build background knowledge on the author, characters, and setting with resources like:

-Winter is a common time for celebrations around the world.
-People observe so many different holidays during this season—not just Christmas!
+People observe so many different holidays during the winter—not just Christmas!
 Assign articles to help students understand, compare, and contrast topics like:

 Teach students more about the history and background of Christmas celebrations, traditions, and customs in social studies classes:

-Christmas is a traditionally Christian holiday, but it has both religious and secular traditions.
+Christmas is typically considered a Christian holiday, but it has both religious and secular traditions.
 Students can learn more about how people around the world celebrate using content that explores:

 Help bring the magic of the holidays to life with Christmas-themed experiments in science class: